Sarbhog

 Sarbhog {IPA:ˈsə(r)ˌbɒg} (also spelt as Sorbhog) is a town and a town area committee in Barpeta district in the Indian state of Assam.
-It is located on the banks of river Beki and is known for the century-old temple of lord Krishna known as "Gorokhiya Gohainr Than" where thousands of pilgrims visit on auspicious occasions to have a glimpse of this holy place.
-Sorbhog is well connected by roads and trains to all the surrounding areas.
-The National Highway 31 connects Sorbhog with the rest of India.
+It is located on the banks of river Beki and contains a temple dedicated to Krishna known as "Gorokhiya Gohainr Than", which is a site of pilgrimage.
+Travel to Sarbhog is facilitated by train and the National Highway 31.